 Acoustic Research IC's, West Penn commercial speaker cabling, Monster Toslink digital, Radio Shack IC's and Belden oxygen-free speaker cabling.

-2015 has seen major changes in the setup of my room.
-The main system is, for the first time, located on the long wall of a 12' x16' sitting room.
-The equipment rack and speakers are against a 16' long outside wall with corners on both sides, which gives the VR-35 speakers the rear boundary reinforcement they need for their best performance in this room.
+The main system is located on the long wall of a 12' x16' sitting room.
+The equipment rack and speakers are against a 16' long outside wall with corners on both sides, which gives the VR-35 speakers the rear boundary reinforcement they need for their best performance.
 There is a bank of windows on one short wall and the other has a three-quarter 8' high wall that separates the listening room from a 12' x 5' walk-in closet.
 This extends the volume of the listening area to 12' x 21'.
 At the centerline of the 21' dimension, the vaulted ceiling peaks at 11' high, sloping each direction to 8' at each end of the room.

-The one downside to the new layout is the listening position.
-The chair is now within 3' of the rear wall, which is also partially open to the 11'x 14' bedroom area with an 8' flat ceiling directly behind it.
+The downside to this layout is the listening position.
+The chair is within 3' of the rear wall, which is also partially open to the 11'x 14' bedroom with an 8' flat ceiling directly behind it.
 While this is a compromise, the sound of the room is very good.
 Together the two areas form an L shape with a total of 406 square feet.
-Being relatively untreated, the completely carpeted space is real-world with the requisite bedroom furnishings and overstuffed chairs which damps the sound just enough to keep it lively and dynamic, with the overall volume allowing for excellent bass extension.
-Oh yes, the ever increasing collection of fine Kentucky Bourbons and Scotch Whiskeys enhance the sound of the room as well.
+In 2017, I added GIK Impression panels in the front corners and at the point of first reflection.
+The completely carpeted space is filled with bedroom furnishings and overstuffed chairs.
+Even with considerable dampinf from these furnishings, the room is still lively and dynamic, and the overall volume allows for excellent bass extension.
+The ever increasing collection of fine Kentucky Bourbons and Scotch Whiskeys enhance the sound of the room as well.
 (Wink.)

 I appreciate your support.
 Cheers and rock on!